Industrial Food Freeze Dryer Guide

 Define Your Product Type Before Choosing the Machine

-Different foods behave very differently during freeze drying.
+For this reason, different foods behave very differently during freeze drying.
 Therefore, the product type should be confirmed before the machine model, condenser size, loading density, and drying curve are selected.

 Fruit Products